-Energy / Sustainability Assessment Commercial development For all new building development (residential and non- residential development) NPPF involving 1000m2 or more Or Residential sites of 0.5ha or 10 dwellings upwards residential development) Evidence demonstrating how the proposed development will, both pre and post construction address energy and water consumption, reduce transport impacts and use of sustainably sourced materials Evidence demonstrating how the proposed building(s) will reduce the CO2 emissions of the entire scheme For all applications proposing the conversion of existing buildings to residential use: A statement demonstrating energy efficiency measures and details of how these will be delivered as far as practically possible within the scale of the development proposed For all applications proposing the large-scale extension of existing buildings: A statement demonstrating energy efficiency measures and details of how these will be delivered as far as practically possible within the scale of the development proposed For all applications proposing the large-scale extension of existing buildings: A statement demonstrating energy efficiency measures and details of how these will be delivered as far as practically possible within the scale of the development proposed and the BREEAM level that would be achieved.
-Waste &amp; Recycling All applications should set out how waste collection and recycling facilities will be provided.
-Large scale major Planning Practice Guidance developments (50 plus homes, or 5,000m2 upwards of new commercial floorspace) should demonstrate that the relevant waste collecting authority has been consulted on the final form of facilities proposed.
-Flood Risk Assessment Development either: • In flood zone 2 or 3 A site specific flood risk guidance can be found - Flood risk and coastal change - GOV.UK (www.gov.uk) NPPF including minor development and The flood risk assessment should: Planning Practice Guidance change of use More than 1ha in flood zone 1 Less than 1ha in flood zone 1, including change of use in development type to a more vulnerable class (for example from commercial to residential), where they would be affected by sources of flooding other than rivers (for example surface water drains) In an area within flood zone 1 which has critical drainage problems as notified by the Environment Agency Uttlesford Local Plan Health Impact Assessment Development of more than 200 residential units.
+Energy / Sustainability Assessment Commercial development For all new building development (residential and non- residential development) NPPF Or Residential sites of 0.5ha or 10 dwellings upwards For all applications proposing the delivered as far as practically possible within the scale of the development proposed for the conversion of existing buildings: For all applications proposing the conversion of existing buildings to residential use: A statement demonstrating energy efficiency measures and details of how these will be delivered as far as practically possible within the scale of the development proposed and details of how these will be delivered as far as practically possible within the scale of the development proposed and details of how these will be delivered as far as practically possible within the scale of the development proposed and details of how these will be delivered as far as practically possible within the scale of the development proposed and the BREEAM level that would be achieved.
+Planning Practice Guidance Elood Pick According Dovelopment sither: All applications should set out how waste collection and recycling facilities will be provided.
+Large scale major developments (50 plus homes, or 5,000m2 upwards of new commercial floorspace) should demonstrate that the relevant waste collecting authority has been consulted on the final form of facilities proposed.
+NDDE Flood Risk Assessment Development either: In flood zone 2 or 3 including minor A site specific flood risk guidance can be found - Flood risk and coastal change - GOV.UK (www.gov.uk) NPPF Planning Practice development and The flood risk assessment should: Guidance change of use More than 1ha in flood zone 1 Less than 1ha in flood zone 1, including change of use in development type to a more vulnerable class (for example from commercial to residential), where they would be affected by sources of flooding other than rivers (for example surface water drains) In an area within flood zone 1 which has critical drainage problems as notified by the Environment Agency Uttlesford Local Plan Health Impact Assessment Development of more than 200 residential units.
 Set out impact on health services and promotion of healthy living UDC Local Plan Heritage Statement Development which has the potential to impact designated and non-designated heritage assets and their settings.
 Designated assets include listed buildings, conservation areas, Scheduled Ancient Monuments and Historic The Heritage Statement should include: A description of the significance / statement of significance of the asset and a description of the contribution of their setting to that significance A schedule of, and justification for proposed works An assessment / heritage impact statement of the impact of the proposals on the asset's significance In the case of archaeological assets, the provision of a deskbased assessment and, where necessary, the results of a field evaluation NPPF Planning Practice Guidance UDC Local Plan